-Our Board of Directors did not have a standing Compensation Committee during the year ended December 31, 2008.
-Instead, the Board of Directors as a whole was responsible for approval of all executive compensation during the fiscal year.
-Executive officers who also serve on the Board of Directors did not vote on matters pertaining to their own personal compensation.
-During August 2009, the Board of Directors reconstituted the Compensation Committee, the members of which are all independent and will make recommendations to the entire Board with respect to the future compensation of executive officers.
+Our Board of Directors does not have a standing Compensation Committee.
+Instead, the Board of Directors as a whole approves all executive compensation.
+Executive officers who also serve on the Board of Directors do not vote on matters pertaining to their own personal compensation.